isomerpages/ogp-hfpg2025-rental/pages/Tenancy Contract (Example).md

 <ul>
 <li>
 <p>The Landlord shall provide an itemized list of any deductions from the
-security deposit within <strong>[X] days</strong> of the tenancy end.</p>
+security deposit within <strong>15 days</strong> of the tenancy end.</p>
 </li>
 <li>
 <p>The security deposit cannot be withheld unreasonably, and any deductions
 must be supported with receipts or quotations for repairs.</p>
 </li>
 <li>
-<p>If there is a dispute regarding the deductions, both parties agree to
+<p>If there is a dispute regarding the deductions, both parties must attempt
-resolve the matter through mediation before escalating to legal action.</p>
+to resolve the matter through mediation before escalating to legal action.</p>
 </li>
 <li>
 <p>If the Landlord fails to refund the security deposit within the stipulated